Yermo/nativescript-background-geolocation-fbs/README.md

 # @Yermo/nativescript-background-geolocation-fbs

-** THIS IS A WORK IN PROGRESS **

 This is a port of https://github.com/mauron85/cordova-plugin-background-geolocation to NativeScript.

 This version of the API relies heavily on promises instead of the callback structure used by the cordova plugin.
 See API below.

 The majority of this documentation comes from the cordova plugin repository managed by @mauron85.

-## Heap Errors

-If you get javascript out of heap errors do when trying to build this use:

-export NODE_OPTIONS=--max-old-space-size=4096
+# Demo

+There is well commented NativeScript + Angular sample app in ./demo-angular which demonstrates the basics of using the plugin.

 ## Running the demo on Android

-I've put together a demo using NativeScript + Angular in ./demo-angular that loads the plugin and displays the raw data of the current location.

 You must have NativeScript installed and the 'tns' command must be in your path.